omoh09/omoh09/README.md

 I focus on PHP and Laravel framework.

-MySQL, postgreSQL are some database I'm proficient at, but MongoDB is still my favorite
+MySQL, SQLite are some database I'm proficient at, but MongoDB is still my favorite

 I have passion for technology and how it solves specific problems daily.
 Its my desire to contribute my quota to making the world a much better place using technology.